pierre-rouleau/pel/doc/pel-manual.rst

 Most packages used by PEL are supported by MELPA_, MELPA-STABLE_ or ELPA_.
 But not all.
 Some very useful packages have not been ported yet to Elpa-compliant sites.
 To use them they need to be copied locally.
-Copy them inside the "~/.emacs.d/utils" directory.
+Copy them inside the "~/.emacs.d/utils" directory if you want to use them.

 This version of PEL uses the following:

 - framemove_ : copy it from the `framemove Git Emacsmirror page`_.
 - vline_  : copy it from the `vline Git Emacsmirror page`_.
+- `hide-comnt.el`_ : copy it from the `hide-comnt Git Emacsmirror page`_.

 .. _framemove Git Emacsmirror page:  https://github.com/emacsmirror/framemove
 .. _vline Git Emacsmirror page:      https://github.com/emacsmirror/vline
+.. _hide-comnt Git Emacsmirror page: https://github.com/emacsmirror/hide-comnt